yasinmagn/nextjs-audio-player/README.md

 ### 3. Usage

-The complete app with authentication:
+The complete app with authentication and book selection:

 ```jsx
 import App from '../components/App';